Information on the amendment of the European Union Trade Mark Directive

 - Please note: changes regarding term of protection and renewals

-From 14 January 2019, the date of expiry of the term of protection and the due date of payment of the renewal fee will differ.
-The request for renewal must be filed within a six-month period before the end of the term of protection or within an additional period of six months after the end of the term of protection.
-Accordingly, the renewal fees and, if applicable, the class fees for the following term of protection are due six months before the expiry of the term of protection.
-If the renewal fee and class fees, if any, are only paid after expiry of the term of protection, surcharges must be paid in addition to the renewal fee within the six-month additional period.
-The old version of the Patent Costs Act (Patentkostengesetz) is applicable for registered trade marks whose term of protection expires twelve months after 31 January 2019, at the latest.
+Since the entry into force of the Trade Mark Law Modernisation Act (Markenrechtsmodernisierungsgesetz), the date of expiry of the duration of protection and the due date of payment of the renewal fee have differed.
+The request for renewal must be filed within a six-month period before the expiry of the duration of protection or within an additional period of six months after the end of the duration of protection.
+Accordingly, the renewal fees and, if applicable, the class fees for the following term of protection are due six months before the expiry of the duration of protection.
+If the renewal fee and class fees, if any, are only paid after expiry of the duration of protection, surcharges must be paid in addition to the renewal fee within the six-month additional period.
+The old version of the Patent Costs Act (Patentkostengesetz) is applicable for registered trade marks whose duration of protection expires twelve months after 31 January 2019, at the latest.

 - Abolished: reclassification no longer takes place

 Reclassification was abolished.
 If the division into classes of goods and services is altered after the filing date, the classification will not be adjusted upon renewal of the trade mark, neither at the request of the proprietor nor ex officio.